alexkemp9/Python3docs/README.md

 -rwxr-xr-x 1 root  root  280609984 May 22  2024 lo-7.2.AppImage
 ```
 <a name="2024-dec-22"></a>
-The 2nd response to [BugZilla #164295](https://bugs.documentfoundation.org/show_bug.cgi?id=164295) suggested that LO-6.1.0.0 was bug-free, that the latest 25.2.0.0.beta1+ version is still affected + that the bad commit was made in 2019 at LO-6.5.
+The 2nd response to [BugZilla #164295](https://bugs.documentfoundation.org/show_bug.cgi?id=164295) suggested that LO-6.1.0.0.alpha0+ was bug-free, that the latest 25.2.0.0.beta1+ version is still affected + that the bad commit was made in Dec 2019 at LO-6.5.

 soluzioniopen.com contains a large list of [LibreOffice old-version AppImages](https://libreoffice.soluzioniopen.com/old-versions/).
 On December 22 I installed the v6.1.0.3 AppImage.
-The old-style graphics were a little jarring, but it was *very* pleasant to be running a version of LibreOffice that was NOT riddled with bugs that are *“working as designed”* (Bug#2 is absent in that version, although the Frame error of Bug#3 is still present - see [The Bugs](#the-bugs)).
+The old-style graphics were a little jarring, but it was *very* pleasant to be running a version of LibreOffice that was NOT riddled with bugs that are *“[working as designed](https://bugs.documentfoundation.org/show_bug.cgi?id=164295#c4)”*.
+Bug#2 ([pdf](./bug02%2B.pdf)) is absent in that version, although the Frame error of Bug#3 ([pdf](./bug03.pdf)) is present, meaning that it pre-dates the Caption bug - see [The Bugs](#the-bugs).

 These are the relevant files within /usr/local/bin:
 ```